JonathanGrossmanITC/first_steps_06_working_with_the_dom/README.md

 3. Add event listeners to the remaining inputs and console log the value and two attributes you set for each
 4. Add a click event listener to your submit button
 5. When a user clicks the button, console log the text content and class list for the button
+6. You should have two images on your page, a big one and a small one; for the big one:
+    a.
+Add two buttons below it called previous and next
-6. You should have two images on your page, one big and one small; make it so that the big image changes the photo that it displays when a user clicks it; you must have a minimum of three photos; use an array to store the photo names and the index position of the photo to set the src attribute of the img tag; when a user clicks on the photo, it should display the next photo in the array; when the user clicks on the last photo, it should display the first photo
+    b.
+Use an array to store the photo names and the index position of the photo to set the src attribute of the img tag
+    c.
+You must have a minimum of three photos
+    d.
+When a user is on the first photo in the array, the previous button should be hidden and disabled
+    e.
+When a user is on the last photo in the array, the next button should be hidden and disabled
+7. For the small button, make it so that the small image changes the photo that it displays when a user clicks it
+    a.
+Use the same array as above
+    b.
+When a user clicks on the photo, it should display the next photo in the array
+    c.
+When a user clicks on the last photo, it should display the first photo